- Set Up

 the last couple of days on a holiday with a friend where we were playing a lot of

-I’ve been refining for the last 20 years) and I explained that I had an idea for a new card game that I had been
+refining for the last 20 years) and I explained that I had an idea for a new card game that I had been working on.

-Compass pub in Matlock, Derbyshire on Saturday the 6th August 2011, should you wish to pilgramage
+Matlock, Derbyshire on Saturday the 6th August 2011, should you wish to pilgramage there :P

 Initially we gave court cards a high value of 20, but found that it was becoming near impossible to defeat a court